How to Use AI Automation to Improve Your Small Business Website?

 - Personal websites & portfolios

 The key takeaway?
-The Verizon result held up: 38.17% of business websites showed signs of AI-powered tools.
+The Verizon results held up: 38.17% of business websites showed signs of AI-powered tools.
 Here’s the breakdown:

 Share of U.S. small businesses using AI – IKOL study, 2025

-So can we say with certainty that 38.17% of small businesses in the U.S. are using AI?
+So we can just say with full certainty that 38.17% of small businesses in the U.S. are using AI, full stop?

 - Just because a site runs on a CMS with AI features doesn’t mean those features are actually being used.

-That said, one of those factors likely means our number is too high, the other that it’s too low.
+That said, the first factor could likely mean that our number is too high.
+But the other would suggest the opposite - that number being too low.
 And since our result mirrors an independent study, we think it’s a pretty reliable estimate overall.

 Because we broke the sites down by type, we could also see how things differ across industries.

-43.33%having access to AI tools — but in this group, external AI integrations were almost nonexistent.
-You could argue they didn’t really care about AI — they just happened to pick CMSs that offered it by default. - Service businesses followed, with
+43.33%having access to AI tools.
+However, in this group, external AI integrations were almost nonexistent.
+It's reasonable to suspect that they didn’t really care about AI.
+They just happened to pick CMSs that offered it by default. - Service businesses followed, with

 34.83%AI access.
 And again, like with personal websites, very few external tools were found.